 How are new students registered for classes?

-- Students are then registered for 14-18 credits before they arrive for Orientation.
+- Students are then registered for 2 classes before they arrive for June Orientation.
 You can view the schedule by using the information included in task #4.
 The courses new students are registered for have been selected by the department chair of the discipline in which the student has expressed an interest.
 If the student has not indicated a specific academic major, faculty and the professional advising staff have selected courses that will both satisfy the Integrative Studies requirements and expose the student to potential areas of interest.
 The courses undecided students are registered for will apply to their overall graduation requirements regardless of the major the student ultimately selects.